niell-ion/crossing-docs/docs/crossing_setup.md

 * Tighten U-bolt nuts **A** and **B** to lock the solar panel inclination.

 * Snug U-bolts with a wrench so that the solar panel will not fall out of postion.
+Do not overtighten nuts.